-- CHEM 2205L, 2206L.
+CHEM 2205L, 2206L.
 Organic Chemistry Laboratory I, II Laboratory experiences that supplement and illustrate the concepts presented in Chemistry 205, 206, including a survey of the techniques of organic chemistry, the preparation of representative organic compounds, and an emphasis on instrumental techniques including gas and high performance liquid chromatography, mass, infrared, magnetic resonance and ultraviolet spectroscopy.
 Credit hours: 1, 1.
-Corequisite: CHEM 2205, 2206. - CHEM 2235.
+Corequisite: CHEM 2205, 2206.

+CHEM 2235.
 Environmental Chemistry and Analysis This course focuses on the complex chemistry of soils, rivers, streams, and oceans.
 Important topics will include acid-base chemistry, complex equilibria, redox chemistry, pE-pH diagrams, pollution, and waste water systems.
 Credit hours: 3.
+Prerequisites: CHEM 1106, 1106L.

-Prerequisites: CHEM 1106. - CHEM 2235L.
+CHEM 2235L.
 Environmental Chemistry and Analysis Laboratory In this course students will gain practical experience with the sampling and analytical techniques that are essential for the chemical analysis of the environment.
 Credit hours: 1.
-Prerequisites: CHEM 1106.
-Corequisite: CHEM 2235. - CHEM 2245.
+Prerequisites: CHEM 1106, 1106L Corequisite: CHEM 2235.

+CHEM 2245.
 Environmental Chemistry of Energy and the Atmosphere In this course students will study the chemical composition and behavior of the Earth's atmosphere.
 Special attention will be given the chemical reactions involved in global warming, ozone depletion, smog formation, and the production and consumption of energy.
 Credit hours: 4.
 Prerequisites: CHEM 1106.
+Offered alternate years.

-Alternate years: offered Spring. - CHEM 2291L.
+CHEM 2291L.
 Chemical Research This course provides an opportunity for students to undertake an individual research project.
 The course will introduce students to current chemical literature, laboratory research methods, and presentation of experimental results.
 The research project will culminate in a written report following the guidelines of the ACS.
 Credit hours: 1 or 2.
 Prerequisite: permission of instructor.
-May be repeated for credit up to a maximum of four hours. - CHEM 3307.
+May be repeated for credit up to a maximum of four hours.

+CHEM 3307.
 Molecular Quantum Mechanics This course presents a survey of quantum mechanics including properties of particles and waves, wave mechanics, model quantum-mechanical systems, the hydrogen atom, and simple molecular system.
 Credit hours: 3.
-Prerequisite: CHEM 1106; MATH 1150R; PHYS 1116; or permission of instructor.
-(WI, when both lecture and lab are passed) - CHEM 3307L.
+Prerequisite: CHEM 1106, 1106L; MATH 1150; PHYS 1116 and 1116L or 1117L; or permission of instructor.
+(WI, when both lecture and lab are passed)

+CHEM 3307L.
 Molecular Quantum Mechanics Laboratory Laboratory experiments that supplement concepts presented in Chemistry 3307, with an emphasis on professional writing in ACS format.
 Credit hours: 1.
 Corequisite: CHEM 3307.
-(WI, when both lecture and lab are passed). - CHEM 3312.
-Topics in Organic Chemistry A continuation of Chemistry 2205, 2206.
-Topics may include concerted reactions and reaction mechanisms, advanced nomenclature, linear free energy relationships, total synthesis, and organic spectroscopy.
-Credit hours: 4.
-Prerequisite: CHEM 2206.
-Alternate years: Offered Spring. - CHEM 3335.
+(WI, when both lecture and lab are passed).

+76 ACADEMIC PROGRAM - CHEMISTRY

+CHEM 3335.
 Biochemistry The chemistry of substances of biological importance and reactions involved in biological processes, including protein structure and function, metabolic pathways, and an introduction to the chemistry of genetic material.
 Credit hours: 3.
-Prerequisite: CHEM 2206. - CHEM 3335L.
+Prerequisite: CHEM 2206.

+CHEM 3335L.
 Biochemistry Laboratory Laboratory experiences that supplement and illustrate the concepts presented in Chemistry 3335, including basic biochemical techniques and procedures.
 Credit hours: 1.
-Prerequisite or corequisite: CHEM 3335. - CHEM 3378.
+Prerequisite or corequisite: CHEM 3335.

+CHEM 3378.
 Classical and Statistical Thermodynamics An introduction to thermodynamics and statistical mechanics, including review of important topics from statistics and probability, statistical description of particle systems, calculation of thermodynamic quantities, quantum statistics of ideal gases, and other basic methods and results of thermodynamics and statistical mechanics.
+Identical with PHYS 3378.
 Credit hours: 3.
-Prerequisite: MATH 1150 and PHYS 1116.
-Identical with PHYS 3378.
-(WI, when both lecture and lab are passed). - CHEM 3378L.
-Classical and Statistical Thermodynamics Lab Laboratory experiments that supplement concepts presented in Chemistry/Physics 378, with an emphasis on professional writing in ACS format.
+Prerequisite: MATH 1150 and PHYS 1116 and 1116L or 1117L.
+(WI, when both lecture and lab are passed).

+CHEM 3378L.
+Classical and Statistical Thermodynamics Lab Laboratory experiments that supplement concepts presented in Chemistry/Physics 3378, with an emphasis on professional writing in ACS format.
+Identical with PHYS 3378L.
 Credit hours: 1.
-Identical with PHYS 3378L.
 Corequisite: CHEM/PHYS 3378.
-(WI, when both lecture and lab are passed). - CHEM 3391.
+(WI, when both lecture and lab are passed).

+CHEM 3391.
 Graduate and Professional Development Career development, webinars on a variety of topics, invited speakers, and student oral presentations.
 Credit hours: 1.
 Prerequisite: permission of the Department.
+Offered alternate years.